-- The results of the 2016 National Survey on Drug Use and Health estimate more than 16 million adults had at least one serious episode of depression in the year 2016 (defined as two or more weeks of a “depressed mood” or loss of interest and at least four other symptoms).
+- The most recent National Survey on Drug Use and Health estimates more than 16 million adults had at least one serious episode of depression over the course of a year (defined as two or more weeks of a “depressed mood” or loss of interest and at least four other symptoms).

 - Depression is more common in adults ages 18 to 25, and in multiracial individuals.

 - Another potentially surprising statistic?
 Women are much more likely to experience depression than men.

 - Depression is the leading cause of disability in the world and it’s continuing to grow more prevalent.

 With more than 16 million people suffering from depression, life insurance companies are now faced with making decisions on how a diagnosis of depression might change their plans and premiums.

 Types of Depression

 With depression, like any other illness, there are different forms and varying degrees of severity.

 The specific type of depression you have and the severity of it could change how much your premiums are and your ability to get approved.